Reishi Mushroom (Ganoderma Lucidum, or Lingzhi) contains bioactive polysaccharides, peptides (1), and beta-glucans.

 Pure Nootropics’ Reishi Mushroom Powder provides 1000 mg of Reishi (Ganoderma lucidum) per (2) rounded 1.0 cc scoops (provided with purchase).
 Suggested use for adults is one serving by mouth daily, or as directed by your healthcare practitioner.

-If you are taking any medications, please consult with your healthcare practitioner before beginnings supplementation with Reishi.
+If you are taking any medications or have a liver condition, please consult with your healthcare practitioner before beginning supplementation with Reishi.

 If you are taking anticoagulants/antiplatelet medications, Reishi Mushroom may increase the risk of bleeding (3).